 Apollo Bay, Great Ocean Road

-The waters at Apollo Bay, along Victoria's Great Ocean Road, can be cool, but wetsuits are included in a SUP lesson with Apollo Bay Surf & Kayak.
-The store, opposite the town's information centre, offers 90 minute lessons that cover entering and exiting the water, paddling technique and water safety.
+The waters at Apollo Bay (along Victoria's Great Ocean Road) can be on the fresher side, so wetsuits are included in a SUP lesson with Apollo Bay Surf & Kayak.
+The store, opposite the town's information centre, offers 90-minute lessons that cover entering and exiting the water, paddling technique and water safety.

 Boodjamulla National Park, Queensland